General Mills, Inc. (GIS) CEO Jeff Harmening on Q4 2020 Results - Earnings Call Transcript

 Jon Nudi

 Yes.
 Thanks, Jeff.
 Good morning, Andrew.
-So, maybe I’ll touch on consumer inventory levels, pantry levels.
+So, maybe I’ll touch on consumer inventory levels or pantry levels.
 I’m sure a question on many people’s minds too, just customer inventory levels, and maybe I’ll go there as well.
 So, from a consumer standpoint, at least in North America, we believe that the majority of the product that we’ve moved to consumers has been consumed.
-We do believe that consumers are keeping slightly higher levels of inventory in the pantry, but we do expect that to continue.
-Obviously, it’s a really dynamic environment with a pandemic still raging across the country.
+We do believe that consumers are keeping slightly higher levels of inventory in their pantry, but we do expect that to continue.
+Obviously, as it’s a really dynamic environment with a pandemic still raging across the country.

 From a customer standpoint, we did see a drawdown in customer inventories over Q4.
 I guess just to quantify it, so for Q4 our organic growth was 28%.
-Our movement was higher though in the U.S., it was up 37% and Canada was up 20%.
+Our movement was higher though in the U.S., so it was up 37% and Canada was up 20%.
 And really, that difference was all driven by retailers pulling down inventories, obviously trying to keep products on the shelf.
 We would expect that to come back at some point in fiscal ‘21.
-At this point, we don’t have a great idea of when and to what extent it will come back, but definitely we saw retailers pull down inventories during Q4.
+At this point, we don’t have a great idea of when or to what extent it will come back, but definitely we saw retailers pull down inventories during Q4.

 Operator